 California Technical Bulletin (TB 133)

-TB 133 is a fire test for seating furniture for use in public buildings.
-Facilities including hospitals and health care facilities, day care centers, hotels and penal institutions may be included.
+- TB 133 is a flammability test for upholstered seating for use in spaces/ buildings considered to be in public, including healthcare facilities, daycare centers, restaurants, hotels and penal institutions.

-Martin Brattrud uses special materials, including barrier wrap and/or CMHR foam to comply with TB 133.
-Martin Brattrud must be consulted for pre-approval of fabric and leather to be used on orders requiring TB 133 compliance.
+- Special materials, including barrier wrap and/or CMHR foam, are used to comply with TB 133.
+Martin Brattrud must be consulted to obtain pre-approval for fabric and leather to be used on orders requiring TB 133 compliance.

-The use of barrier wraps, flameproofing and/or CMHR foam will affect hand, sit and look of most styles.
-The special materials used for compliance or certification yield a firmer seat and less supple hand.
+- Barrier wraps, flameproofing and/or CMHR foam affect the hand, sit and look of most styles.
+The special materials used to obtain TP 133 compliance or certification will yield a firmer seat and less supple hand.

-All purchase orders requesting TB 133 must clearly stipulate on the purchase order the need for TB 133 compliance or TB 133 certification.
-It is the specifier’s responsibility to check with local agencies for the flammability and other code requirements.
+- Purchase orders must clearly stipulate the need for TB 133 compliance or certification.
+It is the specifier’s responsibility to check with local agencies for flammability and other code requirements.

-Martin Brattrud can supply Combustion Modified High Resiliency (CMHR) Foam for selected styles.
-Please contact the factory for pricing specifications.
+- Martin Brattrud can supply Combustion Modified High Resiliency (CMHR) foam for select styles.
+Please contact the factory for pricing.